W00K1amcon/library/README.md

 ---

-The purpose of this project is to serve as a repository of information for individuals seeking information to protect and serve their families and communities.
-The publications available here are publicy free from copyright and available in the public domain.
+The purpose of this project is to share information that individuals seeking information to protect and serve their families and communities may find valuable.
+The publications available here are free from copyright and available in the public domain.

 ## Bookshelf